What is dandelion root?

 Dandelion root tea and dandelion greens are known for their bitter quality.
 The "bitter taste" in Ayurvedic medicine helps to break up congestion in the liver, decrease water retention and sooth/cool itchy skin conditions as well as improve digestion.
 It is good to include the bitter taste in your diet on a daily basis.
 This includes eating plenty of green leafy vegetables, like dandelion greens, as well as bitter root teas like dandelion root.

-Dandelion root, as it filters excess wastes and poisons from the bloodstream, also improves blood circulation, assists in lowering cholesterol and helps with anemia.
 It contains the two flavonoids, apigenin and luteolin, that have been studied to have anti-inflammatory effects that may be helpful for degenerative disorders.

 Further research on apigenin and luteolin also shows that they have potential antioxidant protecting attributes, according to a study.